dantleech/blog/source/_posts/2022-08-07-giants-causway.md

 **[1]** I don't particularly _like_ CC&B, or at least I don't like them now.
 I used to like them when I was a teenager, usually at 3AM at Scoffers in Weymouth town center.
-I try to like them each time I return to England.
+I try to like them each time I return to the UK.